 NALP regularly reports statistics regarding women in law firms.
-Here’s a link to their January 2016 summary: Women and Minorities at Law Firms By Race and Ethnicity–New Findings for 2015.
+Here’s a link to the 2018 Report on Diversity in US Law Firms.

-Here’s a link to data on women in the judiciary from The American Bench, Forster-Long, LLC, via the National Association of Women Judges in partnership with Forster-Long, LLC.
+Here’s a link to data on women judges in state courts from the National Association of Women Judges in partnership with Forster-Long, LLC.

 For the most current and easiest-to-access numbers on women in the federal judiciary, check in with the National Women’s Law Center.

 Here’s a 2022 report on women in the New Hampshire judiciary.

 Enjuris has compiled data on Where Women Go to Law School.

 According to the US Census Bureau, More than 1 in 3 Lawyers are Women